Skip to main content

 With production costs reducing, some forecasts show that some EVs could be the same price to purchase as a petrol or diesel car.

-Reality: 99 per cent of car journeys in England are under 100 miles.
-This means most drivers needs are easily met by an EV.
+Reality: 99% of car journeys in England are under 100 miles.
+This means most driver’s needs are easily met by an EV.

-For those travelling further, there are over 20 models available with a quoted 200 plus mile range.
-There are also some new electric cars coming soon with a range of over 300 miles, enough to get from Exeter to Leeds.
+For those travelling further, there are over 30 models available with a quoted 200 plus mile range.
+There are also some new electric cars with a quoted range of over 300 miles, enough to get from Exeter to Leeds.

-With battery prices having fallen to 80 per cent of what they were in 2010, continued price decreases in 2021 and further drops forecasted in the long term, we expect to see more EVs available with greater range.
+With battery prices having fallen to 80% of what they were in 2010, continued price decreases in 2021 and further drops forecasted in the long term, we expect to see more EVs available with greater range.

 Reality: existing regulations ban the disposal of EV batteries to landfill and incineration.
 Car manufacturers are obligated to take back EV batteries free of charge and ensure they are treated at permitted facilities that meet the required recycling efficiency standards.

-As the number of EV batteries is increasing, the government are reviewing existing regulations to strengthen them, and their £330 million Faraday Battery Challenge aims to increase the ability to recycle EV batteries to 95 per cent by 2035, increasing the amount of minerals, like lithium and cobalt that can be extracted and reused.
+As the number of EV batteries is increasing, the government are reviewing existing regulations to strengthen them.
+Their £500 million Faraday Battery Challenge aims to increase the ability to recycle EV batteries to 95 per cent by 2035, increasing the amount of minerals, like lithium and cobalt that can be extracted and reused.

 The government wants to create a circular economy for EV batteries to maximise the economic and environmental opportunities of the transition to zero emission vehicles.